Charity Fain, since 2013

 She has a M.S. in Psychology with an emphasis in statistics and a B.S. in Marketing and Psychology.
 She comes to CEP with experience working with other non-profits in arenas such as health, research, and arts.
 Her areas of insight are media management, engagement, and development.
 Not only does she enjoy crafting a narrative and a vision, but is passionate about building relationships within her community.

 If she isn’t hard at work, she usually can be found with her dog traversing Portland and discovering new restaurants.

 In-Home Services Manager

-Roc is the new In-Homes Services Manager where he conducts in-home inspections, addressing the needs of seniors and people with disabilities.
+Roc is the In-Homes Services Manager.
+He conducts in-home inspections, addressing the needs of seniors and people with disabilities.
 Roc has lived in the Portland metro area since 1999.
 He graduated from Portland State University, receiving a BA in Criminal Justice.
 Roc was a former Probation’s and Correction’s officer.

 Roc is also a veteran, he spent two years in the US Navy stationed in San Diego, CA.

 Roc’s hobbies are fishing, cooking and traveling which in his opinion is therapeutic and relaxing.

 Dessiree Price is the baby of her family with four older siblings.
 She was born a natural leader who likes to take risks and always challenges herself.
 She has been on her own since she was about 15 years old, put herself through school, and made education a priority.
 She is a single mother who raised three children, while putting herself through college.
 Dessiree graduated with her B.S in Healthcare Administration along with a second degree in Arts and Organizational Dynamics.